pnnl/copper/docs/source/Additional Examples.rst

 Additional Examples
 ====================

-LCT-based Chiller Performance Curves
+LCT-based chiller performance curves
 -------------------------------------

 Most building energy modeling software use an entering condenser temperature (ECT) model.
-Some software such as `EnergyPlus`_ have capabilities to simulate chillers using a model using a leaving condenser temperature (LCT) model. **Copper** can be used to generate performance curves for such a model.
-The following example generate a set of performance curves for the LCT model for a 100 ton water cooled scroll chiller.
+Some software tools such as `EnergyPlus`_ can simulate chillers using a leaving condenser temperature (LCT) model. **Copper** can be used to generate performance curves for such a model.
+The following example generates a set of performance curves for the LCT model for a 100-ton water-cooled scroll chiller.

 .. sourcecode:: python